OxfordRSE/uniqplus_snake_project/steps/keys.md

 # Next vignette

 We now know how to draw objects on the screen and how to determine which arrow keys are pressed by a user during the game.
-In our [next](./moving.md) vignette, we combine these two, to allow us to move a rectangle over the screen using the arrow keys.
+In our [next](./moving.md) vignette, we combine these two, to allow us to move a square around the screen using the arrow keys.